LES ARTISTES ONT LA PAROLE PARIS

 Document sans titre

+Alix Schmidt se confie pendant 1 heure au micro des Artistes ont la Parole - Michel BERGER (Yvelines Radio).

+Alix SCHMIDT sur Yvelines Radio pour nous parler de son nouveau Long Metrage et de sa nouvelle piece de Theatre

-Pour Retrouver Les Artistes ont la PArole en podcast, rendez vous sur
+Pour retrouver les podcasts des Artistes ont la Parole, rendez vous sur

 http://www.michelbergeranimateurradio.fr